xiaoxiaosaohuo/nun-boy/src/content/posts/post-17.md

   background: rgba(243, 139, 168, .15)
 }
 ```
-It looks good, but some work can not be highlight, do we have a better approach to fix this.
+It looks good, but some word can not be highlight, do we have a better approach to fix this?.

 ## rehype-pretty-code

 this is the perfect way to highlight code.